ZoneMinder/zoneminder/README.txt

 o     FEATURE  - The configure script now allows an option  to compile all debug out from the binaries.

-o    FEATURE - The configure script now takes a generic `extra libs'  option to allow specification of any extra  libraries that may be required for compilation due to additional ffmpeg options etc. The mp3lame option has been removed.
+o    FEATURE - The configure script now takes a generic 'extra libs'  option to allow specification of any extra  libraries that may be required for compilation due to additional ffmpeg options etc. The mp3lame option has been removed.